concinim/wh-acd/service_endpoints.md

 1. Click the name of a service instance that is on a premium plan.
 Lite plans do not support private network endpoints.
 1. In the service details page, click the **Manage** tab.
 1. Click **Add private network endpoint**.

+## Disabling a public or private endpoint

+You can disable the public or private endpoint from the service details page if you have a Manager or Writer service access role and both types of endpoints are currently enabled for the instance.

+1. Go to your [Resource list](https://{DomainName}/resources){: external}.
+1. Click the name of a service instance that is on a premium plan.
+Lite plans do not support private network endpoints.
+1. In the service details page, click the **Manage** tab.
+1. In the Endpoints panel, select the endpoint you wish to disable, and click the button to **disable** the endpoint.

 ## Viewing your endpoint URL